ilham-raslan/quant-finance/README.md

 # QuantFin

+> ⚠️ **Disclaimer:** QuantFin is an educational project.
+It is **not intended for production use** or for making real financial decisions.
+Use at your own risk.
+This library is designed for learning, experimentation, and research purposes only.

-QuantFin is a lightweight Python library for **interest-rate curve construction**, **instrument pricing**, and (eventually) **volatility model calibration**.
+QuantFin is a lightweight Python library for working with interest-rate derivatives and curves.
-It is designed as an educational and extensible framework implementing modern multi-curve concepts including:
+It provides tools for building discount and forecasting curves, pricing standard interest-rate instruments, and exploring volatility modeling.
+The library is designed to be **educational, modular, and extensible**, making it easy to experiment with multi-curve frameworks and volatility calibration techniques.

+---

+## Features

+### Curve Construction & Instrument Pricing
-- OIS discounting
+- OIS discounting curve construction
-- IBOR forecasting curve
+- IBOR forecasting curve (currently 3M)
-- Swap pricing
+- Sequential curve bootstrapping
 - Discount factor interpolation
-- Sequential curve bootstrapping
+- Swap pricing: OIS swaps and 3M swaps

+### Volatility & Calibration
+- Generic volatility surface and calibrator
+- SABR-style parameter fitting to market vols
+- Product-specific calibration (caplets, swaptions) planned for future releases

 ---